 Still hoping she was wrong, when Melissa saw someone get out of a car wearing an expression of both fear and disbelief, she knew she was right.
 Heart clenching with the realization that this was the beginning of something unimaginable, Melissa bit her lip and glanced at Tamara but didn’t reply.

 One by one, each person who had tried to start their car stepped out of their vehicle wearing the same shell-shocked look.

 Pushing aside her concerns, Melissa turned to Tamara with a grimace.
 “Now I wish I’d worn more comfortable shoes.”

 “Why do you say that?”
 Tamara asked.

 “Unless you have a bicycle stashed somewhere around here, you and the rest of us will be walking home.”

 “Oh my gosh,” Tamara said.
 “That’s, like, fifteen miles.”

 Melissa glanced at her own three-inch-heel boots that she wore with her slacks.
 They were comfortable enough to wear at work but walking home in them would be a challenge.
-“I know.
+“I know, Tamara.
 I live twenty miles from here.”
 As she thought about the time it would take to walk that distance, she knew there was no way she would be able to make it home before dark.
-Panic surged within her as she imagined the dangers she might face on her trek home.
+As she imagined the dangers she might face on her trek home, panic surged within her.